AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements/Overview.md

 {:index 1}
 # Overview

 (?)
-Timeline elements are parts of the Gantt chart that are shown on the [timeline](Timeline) and represent time intervals as well information related to them.
+Timeline elements are parts of the Gantt chart that are shown on the [timeline](Timeline) and represent time intervals as well as information related to them.

 On the [Project Gantt](../Project_Chart) chart and [Resource Gantt](../Resource_Chart) chart, different types of elements are displayed, and for each element type slightly different settings are available.